 Novel vegetable oils from advanced agricultural concepts

-- Such novel, more sustainable cultivation methods could be applied to derive additional, new volumes of vegetable oils from a variety of plants, such as rapeseed.
+- With these concepts, the existing cultivation is not replaced and the indirect land use change (ILUC) risk is minimized.
+These novel cultivation methods could be applied to derive additional new volumes of vegetable oils from a variety of plants.

 - These advanced agricultural concepts include,e.g. “winter cropping” (i.e. using the full potential of agricultural land to cultivate additional crops without replacing the main crop cultivated on the same land during other seasons), “silvopasture” (e.g. cultivating crops on pasture land alongside cattle), or cultivating crops on severely degraded or abandoned land.